-In this post, you will learn about the benefits and risks associated with the use of essential oils in a massage treatment (aromatherapy massage).
+In this post, you will learn what aromatherapy massage is and its purpose, what essential oils are, and the benefits and risks associated with the use of essential oils in a massage treatment.

 More consumers are testing out essential oil products than ever before.
 They diffuse them at home or dilute them for skin usage.
 Though trending in Kenya, essential oils have been used by cultures all over the globe for medicinal and aromatic purposes over the last several thousand years, including in ancient Egypt, Greece, India, and China.

 An aromatherapy massage basically incorporates the use of essential oils into the typical (deep tissue, Swedish, prenatal or hot stone) massage.

 The massage therapist will diffuse essential oil in the room during your massage session or/and add a few drops of oil to massage lotion/carrier oil and apply it to your skin.

 The massage technique itself involves alternating between applying gentle and harder pressure to press and rub the muscles and lymph nodes.

 What are essential oils?

 Essential oils are extracts from plants captured to preserve their natural scent, flavor, and all their beneficial properties.
 Each essential oil has unique characteristics that determine its use.